MaggieWalsh/Dan_Holland_Photography/README.md

     * Mobile, Tablet, and Desktop wireframes are all available [here.](docs/wireframes.pdf)
   * ## Design
     * ## Colour Scheme
-      I wanted a neutral colour scheme that wasn't going to detract from the overall flow of the website.
+      I wanted a neutral colour scheme that wasn't going to detract from the images for sale.

-      I settled on my hero image very early on.
-I used the [Coolors](https://coolors.co/) website to generate a [colour](docs/colour-palette.jpg) pallette for the website from my hero image.
-This meant that the colours complimented each other nicely.
+      I settled on my hero image very early on as it is a very important image to the photographer.
     * ## Favicon
       I used the [Favicon.io](https://favicon.io/) website to create a favicon for my website.
-I wanted to continue with the neutral theme, so I kept the background colour the same as the header and footer sections.
-I used the same font for the headings and logo and left it as a simple 'W', so as not to be too busy.
+I kept the background white with a simple black font 'DH|P'.
     * ## Typography
-      I wanted an elegant looking font to bolster the feeling of luxury throughout the site.
-I liked the contrast between the font for the headings which is Fairplay Display, and the font for the rest of the website.
+      I kept the font simple with Lato.
     * ## Imagery
-      All imagery was sourced from the website, [Unsplash.](https://unsplash.com/)
+      All imagery was sourced from the photographer Dan Holland.
+Chosen by himself to represent the brand.

-      The images that I chose were subtly oppulent, which fit the site well.
-The hero image is undistracting but decorated to a high standard which sets a good first impression for the site.
-I wanted all the images to be aesthetically pleasing, to convey the quality that I was aiming for.
     * ## Layout
       I decided on a multi-page website because I felt like each section deserved it's own dedicated page.
 I wanted the hero image to take up the entire space above the fold on the landing page, in order to make a good first impression.
-I opted for a larger than 'standard' footer as I feel like a more substantial footer leads to a more elegant feeling.
-The opaque overlay finishes it off nicely.
+The only other element on this page is the 'Discover' button to enter the site.
   * ## Features
     * ## Existing Features
-      * Every page has the following features from left to right, top to bottom :
+      * Every page (excluding the landing page) has the following features from left to right, top to bottom :
-        * Logo - Family name - Elegant font.
-I made the decision to add the tagline "Original Interior Design" below the name as I felt like it wasn't clear from the landing page what the website was about.
+        * Logo - Photographers name.
+I made sure to use the word 'Photographer' in the websites name so that it is clear from the outset.
 The logo also serves as a function to return to the landing page from all other pages.
+The logo is hidden on smaller screens and is replaced with a 'Home' link in the dropdown navbar.

           ![Logo](docs/logo.png)